 The law school is located one block from the Thames on the “Strand”

-campus down the road from the Honourable Society of the Middle Temple, one of the Inns of Court in England, with whom UNC has an ongoing
+campus down the road from the Honourable Society of the Middle Temple, one of the four Inns of Court in England, with whom UNC has an ongoing

 large international law firms.
 It’s the perfect place to study law in London.